 A Tale of Two Euphorias

-Erotic asphyxaphilia connects two sources of euphoria: orgasm and hypoxia (lack of oxygen).
+Erotic asphyxiophilia connects two sources of euphoria: orgasm and hypoxia (lack of oxygen).
 Whenever you deprive the brain of sufficient oxygen, brain cells begin dying rapidly.
-This causes a series of biochemical reactions in aerobic and brain tissues, called the glutamate cascade.
+This rapid cell death causes a series of biochemical reactions in aerobic and brain tissues, called the glutamate cascade.
 The brain responds to this by releasing a receptor blocker to prevent glutamate uptake in the synaptic gap, which avoids glutamate overload and further brain cell loss.
-This receptor blocking partly causes the lucid, semi-hallucinogenic hypoxic state.
+This receptor blocking contributes to the lucid, semi-hallucinogenic hypoxic state.

 Swimmers, who have nearly drowned, say they felt elation before losing consciousness; this is hypoxic euphoria.
 Mountain climbers also experience hypoxic euphoria at high altitudes.
 However, this does not happen with hypoxia caused by sudden aircraft decompression, suggesting that low oxygen levels are not the sole source of hypoxic euphoria.
 Several studies investigated this and found connectivity-related neurochemical abnormalities.

-Dopamine is the most essential neurotransmitter in the brain’s reward system.
-The reward circuitry used by orgasm is the same circuitry used by heroin.
-I have done heroin twice, but it was the absolute best feeling I have ever had.
-If you have ever done heroin, you know it is similar to sustaining the sensation of sexual climax from seconds to hours.
-This is partly why heroin is so addictive.
-It not only uses the same reward circuitry as sex, it uses it longer.
+It not only uses the same reward circuitry as sex, but it also uses it longer.
 Longer is always good where sex is involved.
-This might explain the decreased sex drive in heroin addicts—the reward circuitry, which pursuing orgasm would use, is already in use by the narcotic.
+This intensity might explain the decreased sex drive in heroin addicts—the reward circuitry, which pursuing orgasm would use, is already in use by the narcotic.
 When you have an orgasm (or do heroin), it deactivates your amygdala, which is where fear resides in the brain.
 Additionally, heroin, like erotic asphyxiation, also decreases the amount of oxygen that gets to the brain.